-How to successfully return to work after a mental crisis?
+How to return to work after a mental health crisis.

 Health promotion is an important resource for the mental health and workability of employees.
 Mental health is not just physical, mental and social well-being, but also the competence to cope with challenges, problems and crises constructively.
 In addition, it is not just the absence of disease, but rather a dynamic relationship between being healthy and being sick.
 Mental health and disorders are therefore two states that are dependent on one another.

 In this sense, successful processing or coping with a mental crisis and an effective return to work is also an expression on mental health.